BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-11-24-HTB_Administrator.md

 ftp: Login failed
 ```

-The login attempt with Oliviaâ€™s credentials failed, and the error message suggests that her home directory is inaccessible.
+The login attempt with Olivia's credentials failed, and the error message suggests that her home directory is inaccessible.
 This indicates that the FTP share on the machine does not provide any useful access for this user.

 ### SMB Recon

-Given the open SMB port (445) and the provided credentials, I proceeded with SMB enumeration using theÂ **`netexec`**Â (**`nxc`**) tool.
-The goal was to leverage Oliviaâ€™s account to enumerate users on the system.
+Given the open SMB port (445) and the provided credentials, I proceeded with SMB enumeration using theÂ **`netexec`**(**`nxc`**) tool.
+The goal was to leverage Olivia's account to enumerate users on the system.

 ```bash
 nxc smb 10.10.11.42 -u Olivia -p 'ichliebedich'  --users